HTTP-APIs/http-apis.github.io/pages/00-Home.md

 * `on_modification_table_diff()`: Used when client has to update multiple rows.
 * `on_broadcast_event()`: Triggered when the agent recieves a "broadcast" event.

-I am positive that this short description might not be enough to satisfy your curosity, You can explore the [codebase](https://github.com/HTTP-APIs/hydra-python-agent) in order to know more.
-In case the codebase is a bit complex, you may want to checkout [hyrda-python-agent-gui](https://github.com/HTTP-APIs/hydra-python-agent-gui).
-I am sure it would make things more clear.
+In case this short description might not be enough to satisfy your curosity, you can explore the [codebase](https://github.com/HTTP-APIs/hydra-python-agent) in order to know more.
+In case the codebase is a bit complex, you may want to have a look at [hyrda-python-agent-gui](https://github.com/HTTP-APIs/hydra-python-agent-gui) to improve your understanding.

 **NOTE:** hydrus and Hydra Agent only supports Python 3.5 and above.

 ## Hydra OpenAPI Parser

-It's a python based library which aids in parsing OpenAPI standard doc to Hydra compliant JSON-LD doc, so that the doc can be used by hydrus.
-As we already know hydrus expects an API doc built using hydra vocabulary.
-That's why we use Hydra OpenApi Parser to convert OpenAPI doc to Hydra doc for us, so that we can also use OpenAPI standard API Docs.
+It's a python based library which aids in parsing OpenAPI standard doc to Hydra compliant JSON-LD doc so that the doc can be used by Hydrus.
+As we already know Hydrus expects an API doc built using hydra vocabulary.
+That's why we use Hydra OpenApi Parser to convert OpenAPI doc to Hydra doc for us so that we can also use OpenAPI standard API Docs.
 You can find more about it [here](https://github.com/HTTP-APIs/hydra-openapi-parser).

 ## Hydra Python Core

-It's a vital library that provides functions for implementation of Hydra Official Specification in Python.
-At the moment library consists of two modules namely `doc-writer` and `doc-maker`.
-They help hydrus in generalising a lot of things
+It's a vital library that provides functions for the implementation of Hydra Official Specification in Python.
+At the moment the library consists of two modules namely `doc-writer` and `doc-maker`.
+They help Hydrus in generalizing a lot of things
 * `doc-writer`: Helps to generate new documentation as well as a HydraDoc object.
-Which can be then used by hydrus.
+Which can be then used by Hydrus.
-* `doc-maker`:  Eventually,`doc-writer` proved to be too complex for users who wanted to use Hydrus.
-In order to get started they would have to learn how to write documentation using `doc-writer`.
-Which didn't seem good at that moment.
-So in order to deal with this problem we created `doc-maker` library which accepted Hydra API documentation and supplied hydrus with a HydraDoc object.
-Thus letting users use Hydra in an easy way while hiding all the complexities (introduced by `doc-writer` initially) from them.
+* `doc-maker`:  Eventually, `doc-writer` proved to be too complex for users who wanted to use Hydrus.
+To get started they would have to learn how to write documentation using `doc-writer`.
+Which didn't seem good at that moment?
+So to deal with this problem `doc-maker` library was created which accepted Hydra API documentation and supplied Hydrus with a HydraDoc object.
+Thus letting users easily use Hydra while hiding all the complexities (introduced by `doc-writer` initially) from them.

 You can find codebase [here](https://github.com/HTTP-APIs/hydra-python-core).